Tongzhixin/ORION/README.md

 # ORION
-This is the prototype system implementation of ORION, a research, we present here the parts that have been removed for commercial use for academic exchange.
+This is the prototype system implementation of ORION, a research.
+We present here the parts of code that have been removed for commercial use for academic exchange.
 Since the system is closely coupled with commercial use, we will work hard to update the code to remove copyright and commercial use, and ensure that this project will continue to add code and continue to exist in the form of open source.

 ### Clone the Repo